-Most of us are familiar with the silky soft, fresh smelling, good old baby powder that mothers have been dusting their babies with since the dawn of time.
+Most of us are familiar with the silky soft, fresh smelling, good old baby powder that mothers have been dusting their babies with since the dawn of time, right?
 Once a very common household staple, baby powder still holds its very own spot on many changing tables these days.
 You might have one, too.

 Have you ever read the label on your baby powder container?

-For the record, if it says TALC, you should definitely ditch it.
+If it says TALC, you should probably ditch it.

 WHAT’S WRONG WITH TALC?

-Due to very fine particles, talc can cause breathing issues, lung damage, or even death when inhaled.
-Studies have shown that inhaling talcum dust can lead to shortness of breath, wheezing, obstruction of the airways, and respiratory failure.
-As a result, the American Academy of Pediatrics now advises against using talc-based baby powder.
+Due to its very fine particles, talc can cause breathing issues, lung damage, or even death when inhaled.
+Even the American Academy of Pediatrics now advises against using talc-based baby powder.

 But that’s not all.

 Fears have grown over whether talcum powder could be carcinogenic.
-Earlier this month, Johnson & Johnson has been hit yet again when the company was ordered to pay $110.5 million to Lois Slemp, 62, of Virginia, for allegedly failing to disclose the cancer risk associated with its talc-containing products.
+Earlier this month, Johnson & Johnson has been hit yet again when the company was ordered to pay a substantial amount of money to a 62-year-old woman from Virginia for allegedly failing to disclose the cancer risk associated with its talc-containing products.
 The jury found Johnson & Johnson liable for fraud, negligence, and conspiracy.
-In 2016, three other jury trials reached similar verdicts (though, in all fairness, some have not).

 Does that mean that talc-containing products cause cancer?